Hade Edge

-Hade Edge is a small village to the south of Holmfirth and southeast of Hepworth in West Yorkshire, England.
+Hade Edge is a small village to the south of Holmfirth and south-west of Hepworth in West Yorkshire, England.
 It is in the parish of Holme Valley and the metropolitan borough of Kirklees.

 Although it started as a fairly small hamlet it has grown considerably throughout the 1980s and 1990s with new housing.

 History

 School

 The first school opened in 1882 in the Sunday School, not moving to the current building until the early 1900s.
 The present school, Hade Edge Junior and Infant and Nursery School, is coeducational and has four classes.

 Shops

 There was a Co-op store on the corner of Greave Road and Dunford road which closed in the 1950s.
 A fish and chip shop at the top of Greave road closed soon after.
 A grocery store and post office was the last to close in 1989.
 A sweet shop was operated from a private house opposite the band room, a focus for village children after school.